-The major of Forensic Science has specializations in Forensic Biology, Forensic Chemistry and Forensic Examination.
+The major of Forensic Science has specializations in Forensic DNA Analysis, Forensic Drug Analysis and Forensic Examination.
 The major with its specializations are designed for students interested in the application of scientific principles to the analysis and interpretation of forensic evidence.
 The Forensic Science major provides students with a strong background in chemistry, biology, and scientific instrumentation, with additional exposure to all aspects of forensic science.
 Students will select one of three specializations within the major.
 Students completing a major in Forensic Science will be well prepared for a graduate program in Forensic Science or employment in a crime laboratory.
 This major will be housed in the Department of Chemistry.

 A student who wishes to declare the major of Forensic Science must meet the following admissions criteria:

 - SAT - prior to March 2016: Combined SAT score of 1100 or higher, with at least a 550 score on the Math portion; or